a-flyleaf/omori/_meta/2023-03-02_3notplayground.md

 And as for the actual Basil segment:

 - Basil living in a shoe is probably a reference to [a fairy tale](https://en.wikipedia.org/wiki/There_was_an_Old_Woman_Who_Lived_in_a_Shoe).
-There are two other instances where the story draws attention to shoes: the "feet/shoes in a circle" photos, and the neighbor siblings met Aubrey when she lost her shoe.
+There are two other instances where the story draws attention to shoes: the "feet/shoes in a circle" photos, and Aubrey met the gang (minus Basil) when she lost her shoe.
 I have *no godforesaken idea* how these dots connect.
 - Game*play* design is just as great as the rest of the package, with story pacing and "hey, this might be a good point to save and/or check everything you have before proceeding" player-nudging skipping along hand-in-hand.
 There are some later points I feel were less strong about this (it felt like The End was coming for *forever*), although IRL pauses were almost definitely a factor, so I don't have a strong general judgment.
 - I guessed every single one of the photo placements because I didn't notice they were highlighted.
 I have no idea if I guessed *correctly* or if it's impossible to get it wrong.
 I feel like I should have something more insightful to say about this whole sequence, but I spent a majority of it yelling internally and getting jumpscared.
 Fun times!